Japan cautious while South Korea upbeat after North Korea talks in Tokyo

 Signs of easing tension with North Korea began during the Winter Olympics last month, when the North sent a high-level delegation to the South for the Games, after more than a year of rising alarm over the North’s nuclear weapon and missile tests.

 Japan has been more guarded about the prospect of talks between the two Koreas, and between North Korea and the United States.
-Japan has warned that“talks for the sake of talks” would be unacceptable.
+Japan has warned that “talks for the sake of talks” would be unacceptable.

 South Korean officials have been briefing neighbors and allies, including Japan, on a South Korean delegation’s visit to North Korea last week, which included talks with leader Kim Jong Un and agreements on summits with both South Korea and the United States.